Jamie McGuinness, Project Himalaya owner-guide with a wild yak skull and horns

 Day 6 - trek Hankar 4000m 14km

 Although a shorter walk, it is scenic and there are plenty of places to explore around the village that is split into two.
-The fort between them is well worth a wander and a ponder although optionally we can and usually do pass through tomorrow.
+The fort between them is well worth exploring and a ponder although optionally we can and usually do pass through tomorrow.

 Two hours beyond Markha we have the chance to climb to the spectacularly set hilltop monastery of Umlung, and it is here that we leave the year-round villages behind.
 The snow mountain ahead is the real 6400m peak of Kang Yatse, which we are going to see much more of soon.
 And then we see the spire at valley end that marks the strategic junction with the routes to Zanskar and Nyimaling, and there is Hankar village, marked by a centuries old crumbling fort above.
 The legend is that the Dogra army that conquered Ladakh in the early 19th century was led this way to their prize, the Indus valley and Leh, by a renegade Zanskari.